Big money partisan donors and dark money funds rallied behind their chosen candidates in June, according to federal filings.

 Future Forward PAC also received a $5 million contribution from a fund linked to Open Society Foundations founder George Soros.
 In June, Democracy PAC sent $5 million to Future Forward, bringing its total 2024 giving to the PAC to $10 million.

 According to FEC records, Democracy PAC has received repeated donations from Mr. Soros since its inception in 2019.
 The fund’s largest backer is the 501(c)(4) nonprofit Fund for Policy Reform.
-George Soros’s son, Alexander Soros, is listed as a director for the Fund in its most recent tax filing.
+George Soros’s son, Alexander Soros, is listed as a director for the fund in its most recent tax filing.

-Reid Hoffman, the founder of LinkedIn Corp., sent $3 million to Future Forward in June.
+Reid Hoffman, founder of LinkedIn Corp., sent $3 million to Future Forward in June.
 According to watchdog group OpenSecrets, Mr. Hoffman is the largest individual supporter of Democratic candidates and causes in the 2024 cycle in terms of total dollars and has now given $10 million to Future Forward in 2024.

 Another technology figure, ex-Google chief Eric Schmidt, sent $1.6 million to Future Forward in June.
-Mr. Schmidt is the chair of the technology think tank The Schmidt Special Competitive Studies Project LLC.
+Mr. Schmidt is the chair of the technology think tank the Special Competitive Studies Project LLC.
 According to donor records maintained by OpenSecrets, Mr. Schmidt is a limited donor to the Democratic Party and liberal causes.

 Two notable donors combined to make a $1 million contribution to Future Forward, too.
-According to FEC records, James Murdoch, the son of international media titan Rupert Murdoch and ex-head of 21st Century Fox, and his wife, Kathryn Murdoch, both gave $500,000 to the PAC.
+According to FEC records, James Murdoch, son of international media titan Rupert Murdoch and ex-head of 21st Century Fox, and his wife, Kathryn Murdoch, both gave $500,000 to the PAC.

 The Murdochs are co-founders of the Quadrivium Foundation.
 James Murdoch is also the CEO of Lupa Systems.
 According to OpenSecrets donor records, Kathryn Murdoch is a consistent, multimillion-dollar supporter of liberal causes.

-Additionally, the main Biden joint fundraising committee at the time, the Biden Victory Fund, collected 10 donations of more than $800,000.
+The main Biden joint fundraising committee at the time, the Biden Victory Fund, collected 10 donations of more than $800,000.

 Two heirs of the Simon family fortune, Cynthia Simon Skjodt and Debbie Simon, combined to give about $1.9 million.
-Jill Glazer, the wife of Tampa Bay Buccaneers and Manchester United owner Avram Glazer, gave about $929,000.
+Jill Glazer, wife of Tampa Bay Buccaneers and Manchester United owner Avram Glazer, gave about $929,000.
 Matt Cohler, a general partner at venture capital firm Benchmark, sent about $929,000.

 Bloomberg LP founder Michael Bloomberg donated about $929,000.
 Laura Katzenberg, daughter of media mogul Jeffrey Katzenberg, gave about $929,000.
 Adam Lewis, grandson of Progressive Corp. co-founder Joseph Lewis, and his wife, Melony Lewis, both sent about $929,000.
 Ellen Bronfman Hauptman, an heir to the Seagram’s beverage fortune built by the Bronfman family and the co-chair of private investment firm Andell Holdings, gave $923,000.
 Robert Pohlad, a leader of the Pohlad Cos., gave $923,000.